List of Ninjago characters

-The following is a list of fictional characters from the Danish-Canadian computer-animated television series Ninjago, which is produced by The Lego Group.
+The following is a list of fictional characters from the Danish-Canadian animated television series Ninjago and its sequel, which were produced by The Lego Group.
 The series features a large ensemble cast of recurring characters.
 The list includes the main protagonists, major and minor villains and other supporting characters that have appeared within the Ninjago universe.
 The list is mainly organised into groups of fictional beings based on the chronological order of season release.

 Ninjago focuses on a group of six teenage ninja, named Lloyd Garmadon, Kai, Cole, Jay, Zane and Nya, and their wise sensei, Master Wu.
 The ninja team's purpose is to battle against the forces of evil, including Wu's brother, Lord Garmadon.
 The series is mainly set on Ninjago Island, centred around the large metropolis of Ninjago City, which is inhabited by a large cast of supporting characters and villains, such as Nindroid armies and ghosts.
 The series was created to coincide with the Lego Ninjago line of construction toys, which is based on the characters and events of the series.
 It was created by Michael Hegner and Tommy Andreasen, two Danish film producers.

 Main

 Lloyd Garmadon

-Lloyd Montgomery Garmadon (voiced by Jillian Michaels in Seasons 1–7 and Sam Vincent in Seasons 8-15) is the Green Ninja and Elemental Master of Energy, which grants him the ability to manipulate energy.
+Lloyd Montgomery Garmadon (voiced by Jillian Michaels in Seasons 1–7 and Sam Vincent from Season 8 onward) is the Green Ninja and Elemental Master of Energy, which grants him the ability to manipulate The Four Elements of Creation.
 He is the current leader of the ninja, son of Garmadon and Misako, nephew of Master Wu and the grandson of the First Spinjitzu Master.
 He frequently wields either a katana or dual katanas.
 Lloyd makes his debut in the first season as a mischievous child wanting to be an evil warlord like his father, which results in childish schemes that are foiled by the original four ninja.
 Lloyd is reformed by the ninja and Master Wu, before discovering his destiny as the prophesied Green Ninja.
 While initially mischievous and naive, Lloyd is tempered by experience over the course of the series to become a mature, wise and skilled ninja.
 Although he is depicted as the youngest member of the team, Lloyd's character has been developed to be its natural leader.